juanxavier357/Workshop-Sprint-1/README.md

 # Workshop-Sprint-1

-# Make It Real - Character Card
+# Make It Real - Workshop
 This is a solution to the Workshop Sprint 1 project of the Make It Real course.

 ## Table of contents